Jathin04Jan/Sales-call-analysis-backend/README.md

 ## Contributing

-We welcome improvements!
+I welcome Improvements !
 Please follow these steps:

 1. **Fork** the repository on GitHub
 2. **Clone** your fork & create a feature branch: